megalomono/datatables.row-selector/README.md

 _rowSelector()_ admits a function with a _row_ parameter that executes when a row is selected.

-Please note that for the plugin to work properly, the 'ordering' option must be disabled as this plugin relies on the rows indexes.
+Please note that for the plugin to work properly, the rows should have the same order in which have been retrieved from server.
+It's recommended to disable the sorting option in order to avoid malfunction.
 Furthermore, if server-side pagination is enabled, additional processing will be needed to set 'selected' class to rows previously selected.

 Example: